davidycliao/flaiR/README.md

 **Step 5** Evaluate the Model

-During and after training, it is easy to evaluate the performance of the trained model in development set during 模型訓練的過程.
+During and after the model training process, evaluating the performance of the trained model on the development set is straightforward and easy.

 ``` r
 # import the performance metrics